 I wondered if this woman had led a life that somehow warranted a complete stranger to stop her car and hold her hand while she died.
 To feel compelled to give her the healing presence of love that I’m sure makes our transition more receptive to the changing circumstances.
 She must have.

 I went to work that afternoon at a telecine facility called company 3.
-I assisted clients with their requests and no one had guessed that my hands had just held a woman who had her stomach and legs torn apart by a tire wheel.
+I assisted clients with their requests and no one had guessed that my hands had just held a woman who had her stomach and legs torn apart and rolled over by a bus.
 Some clients were impatient, as I had been earlier that day when the bus wouldn’t move.
 But I had just learned the secret of timing.
-And patience changes timing.
-And our timing is what makes up our experiences.
-Everything we see is because of our timing.
-Our choices and timing.
-Time and breath.
-“The air that I breath and to love you.”
+Patience changes timing. and experience is based on timing.